Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 - `isGameOver`: checks for if the game is over
 - `shouldRenderNewFrame`: determines if a new frame should be rendered; you don't need to know how this works, but it prevents flickering of the game
-- `clearLine`: checks for any lines that need to be cleared and updates the score based on the number of lines cleared
+- `clearLines`: checks for any lines that need to be cleared and updates the score based on the number of lines cleared
 - `updateBoard`: checks for the player movement and updates the board based on the user's input
 - `renderBoard`: renders the state of the board (called on after user input and clearing lines)